 - BSL-2 with Enhanced Containment Practices for Activities Involving Potential COVID-19/SARS-CoV-2 Specimens

-- Biological Inactivation of COVID-19/SARS-CoV-2 Specimens for Handling under BSL-2 Containment Conditions
+- Biological Inactivation of COVID-19/SARS-CoV-2 Specimens for Handling under BSL-2 Containment Conditions (for internal Vanderbilt use only)

 - COVID-19/SARS-CoV-2 Research FAQs & Resources for Core Labs